Basil D'Oliveira: Playing style and personality

-The D'Oliveira Affair
+D'Oliveira affair

 South African cricket officials in 1968 realised that the inclusion of D'Oliveira in the England squad would lead to the cancellation of the tour, and probable exclusion of South Africa from Test cricket.
 This exerted pressure on the Marylebone Cricket Club (MCC) hierarchy leading to the decision not to pick him, which was felt by opponents of apartheid to be a way of keeping cricket links with South Africa open.
 There was dissent in the press to this course of events and when Warwickshire's Tom Cartwright was ruled out because of injury, D'Oliveira was called up into the squad.
 Prime Minister of South Africa B. J. Vorster had already made it clear that D'Oliveira's inclusion was not acceptable, and despite many negotiations the tour was cancelled; South Africa was excluded from Test cricket for 22 years.
 This was seen as a watershed in the sporting boycott of apartheid South Africa.

 The D'Oliveira Affair had a massive impact in turning international opinion against the apartheid regime in South Africa.
 It prompted changes in South African sport and eventually in society.
 The events of 1968 were dramatized on BBC Radio 4 in April 2009 in a play by Christopher Douglas entitled Dolly.